pavan6301/pavankumar/README.md

 # pavankumar

 # 💫 About Me:
-🔭 I’m a Fresher<br>👯 I’m looking to collaborate with company to test my skills<br>🌱 I’m currently learning Springboot<br>💬 Ask me about Myself<br>⚡ I am workholic
+🔭 I’m a Fresher<br>👯 I’m looking to collaborate with company to test my skills<br>💬 Ask me about Myself<br>⚡ I am workholic

 ## 🌐 Socials: